plurid/plurid/docs/ENGINE_PRODUCT_FUSION.md

 `View/hooks/__tests__/pubsub.test.tsx`, each proven to fail: silencing the answer fails three, removing the baseline diff fails the already-open case, reading the wrong division fails two.

+**Adopted by:** nobody yet (2026-09-17). dechat still waits on `whenPlaneSettles` and reads the DOM for a plane's id; `engine-next` replaces both with the token and `space.describe`.
+Since 2026-09-16 the token is answered exactly (the same path, never `/other/thread/1` for `/thread/1`) and by a plane put away and shown again.

 ### 3. Domain identity in observations — **PARTLY DELIVERED 2026-09-14**

 The `plane` observation carries `parameters`, and `planeParameters(tree, planeID)` / `parametersOf`